swanseacon/swanseacon.github.io/_posts/2016-10-12-awesome-employers-list.markdown

 ### Awesome Employers list.

-This year we will be doing an Awesome Employers list so please let your boss and their boss now!
+This year we will be doing an Awesome Employers list so please let your boss and their boss know!

 If your company sends 5 or more staff (or all IT if < 5) to SwanseaCon 2017, they'll find themselves publicised for investing in staff and will have their logo on the website as an awesome employer, they will also receive a small discount of 15% off tickets.
 For any organisation, this means a free reputation boost locally!